bengrunfeld/example-vanilla-ubuntu/README.md

 To make a Generic application work with OpDemand, you will need to conform to 3 basic requirements:

  * Use **bin/deploy** to manage dependencies
- * Use **Foreman** to manage processes
+ * Use [**foreman**](http://ddollar.github.com/foreman/) to manage processes
  * Use **Environment Variables** to manage configuration

 If you're deploying the example application, it already conforms to these requirements.
-If you're in a rush, skip to [Create a Platform](#create).
+If you're in a rush, skip to [Create a new Service](#create-a-new-service).

 ### Use bin/deploy to manage dependencies

 On every deploy action, OpDemand will run the `bin/deploy` script on all application workers to ensure dependencies are up to date.
 A few notes about this mechanism:

 * The script needs to be marked as executeable in version control (`chmod +x bin/deploy`)
 * The script can be written in any language but must include the proper `#!/bin/sh` style declaration at the top